 We’ve been actively incorporating art into our projects since 2010, but ramped up our street art efforts mid 2017.
-We now have over 65 installations gracing our curated walls, and aim to have 100 by 2020!
+We now have over 100 installations gracing our curated walls.

 Our team includes many members of the Kotis Holdings/Kick Ass Concepts organization who support the artists as they create art on our walls.
 That often includes members of our construction and marketing team members.
 Our goal through our real estate and hospitality team is to make the artists feel confident that they have the tools and support to create great art.
 We want our artists to be able to create some of their most ambitious projects and have a great time along the way!